udayanshevade/FEND-arcade-space-game/README.md

 Instructions on opening the game:
   1. Open the index.html file in a browser and presto.
-  2. Click around to move.
+  2. Click to move and hold click to move fluidly.
 Double click to warp.
   3. Avoid asteroids.
 If one hits you don't worry bout it.
 Health regenerates.
   4. Rack up those long distances while conserving health.
   5. Sight-see the universe.